diegopedrazas96/LaravelVuejobPortal/commit.md

-post model and database set on 4/22/2018
+unread component created on 4/15/2018